-Enhancing of the small park at the end of Stodart St. West with shade trees, playable rock / landscape features, small shelter\

-- Widening of shared pathway where possible - Seating

-Removal of fitness equipment at the end of its life, and replacement with new equipment at Western Bay Park (recommended) or Hugh Murray Reserve

-- Intermittent plantings of shade trees along the foreshore\ - Signage Distance / direction signage

-• A needs and risk assessment of the 'toilet box' prior to any decision to remove / relocate toilet box from the end of Stodart St.

-Fishing platform.
-Installation will be dependent on lake water levels and associated fish stock

-Signage - Distance / direction signage.
+Playable landscape features, as they have been incorporated into the Royal Park Nature Playground.
+Image courtesy & © Mamma Knows West; www.mammaknowswest.com.au

+- Enhancing of the small park at the end of Stodart St. West with shade trees, playable rock / landscape features, and small shelter.
+Siting of features should preserve the open runabout area currently for family activities. - Widening of shared pathway where possible - Seating - Removal of fitness equipment at the end of its life, and replacement with new equipment at Western Bay Park or Hugh Murray Reserve as an alternative but less suitable site - Intermittent plantings of shade trees along the foreshore - Consider the need to retain the toilet box at the end of Stodart St. when new public toilets are provided in the yachting / sea scout, park precinct at the end of Hamilton St. - Fishing platform.
+Installation will be dependent on lake water levels and associated fish stock - Signage Distance / direction signage.

-\ Would be undertaken in consultation with adjoining landowners
+Would be undertaken in consultation with adjoining landowners